Who, what, and why?

 I've been in love with bicycles since I could ride them, but it was only in my teenage years that I started seeing a bicycle as a way of exploring and engaging with the world at large.
 I've experienced good times and rough times during my life, but above all music, people and my bicycle have always helped me pull through.
 In 2008 I was diagnosed with type 1 diabetes, a lifelong condition which profoundly changed not only how I live but also my worldview.
 Since my diagnosis, I've been pushing myself to prove that having diabetes does not have to be a disability unless you make it one, and cycling is my primary way of doing just that.
 Diabetes is a part of body, but does not define who I am.
 It is all mine, but it is not all of me.

-I'm also a passionate believer in incorporating bikes into into a wider movement toward sustainable living which can help humanity co-exist better with our planet.
+I'm also a passionate believer in incorporating bikes into the wider movement toward sustainable living which can help humanity co-exist better with our planet.
 In a world increasingly suffering from the choices humans have made, I think it's important for us to reverse, or at least reduce, the negative impact that we are all responsible for, and that bikes can play an important part in this effort.

 John o' Groats to Lands End, 2011